Oral Infections & Treatment: Essential Guide to Causes, Symptoms, and Care Options

 Conclusion

-Oral infections are common health conditions that can affect people at any stage of life.
-They occur when harmful microorganisms grow in the mouth and disrupt the balance of the oral environment.
+Oral infections are common conditions that can affect individuals at any age.
+They occur when harmful microorganisms disrupt the natural balance of the mouth.